idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 Codata Types
 ============

-Codata types are like are like regular data types, except that they allow for us to define infinite data structures.
+Codata types are like regular data types, except that they allow for us to define infinite data structures.
 More precisely, for a type ``T``, each of its constructor arguments of type ``T`` are transformed into a coinductive parameter ``Inf T``.
 This makes each of the ``T`` arguments lazy, and allows infinite data structures of type ``T`` to be built.
 One example of a codata type is Stream, which is defined as follows.

 .. code-block:: idris